vfarcic/devops24/manuscript/35-networking-calico.md

 go-demo-2-db-5d98f87ff8-l7dch    1/1       Running   0          1m        192.168.166.130   node1
 ```

 Once all go demo pods are running, we will test whether we can access these pods from some other pod to prove that there is not restriction on pod traffic.
-Lets create pod with busybox to access go demo pods.
-Below command will create busybox conatiner and launch you inside the container.
+Below command will create busybox container and launch you inside the busybox container.
 We going to do ping test with go demo pods.

 ```bash
 kubectl --kubeconfig ./admin.conf run busybox --rm -ti --image=busybox sh